-On May 30, 2012, the Company received a Nomination Solicitation Notice nominating six individuals to the Company's board of directors to compete with the Company's board of directors at the 2012 Annual Meeting.
-Pursuant to the Co-CEOs employment agreements, upon receipt by the Company of this Nomination Solicitation Notice, as defined in the Company's Bylaws, all of the service-based vesting condition options that were issued to the Co-CEOs vested.
-Due to the immediate vesting of the options issued to the Co-CEOs, approximately \$700,000 was recorded as stock option compensation expense during the second quarter of fiscal 2012.
+On May 30, 2012, the Company was notified that Mr. Ki Yong Choi nominated himself and five other persons for election as directors to compete with the Company's board of directors at the 2012 Annual Meeting.
+Pursuant to the Co-CEO's employment agreements, if the Company receives a Nomination Solicitation Notice, as defined in the Company's Bylaws, all of the service-based vesting condition options that have been issued to the Co-CEO's will immediately vest.
+Due to the immediate vesting of the options issued to the Co-CEO's, approximately \$700,000 was recorded as stock option compensation expense during the second quarter of fiscal 2012 and is reflected in selling, general and administrative expenses in the accompanying consolidated statements of operations for the three and six months ended May 31, 2012.